MorssEXE/js-main/pairs/readme.md

-## fun game of pairs with league of legends items
+## fun game of fasssst pairs with league of legends items